Birth through grade 3

-To earn admission to student teaching, a student must have passed the Illinois Basic Skills Test or Test of Academic Proficiency and the Early Childhood Content Test.
+To earn admission to student teaching, a student must have passed the Illinois Test of Academic Proficiency and the Early Childhood Content Test.
 In addition, all students must have a cumulative GPA of 2.7 in their undergraduate courses, and a 3.0 GPA respectively in their academic concentration and academic major.
 All general education, academic concentration, and academic major course requirements must be completed with grades of C or higher (C- grades are unacceptable).
-An APT test should be taken during student teaching if the student is seeking the Illinois teaching license.
+The edTPA should be taken during student teaching if the student is seeking the Illinois teaching license.
 No other course may be taken, nor may a student be employed, during student teaching.

-Before issuing a license, the Illinois State Board of Education also requires satisfactory scores on the ILTS Basic Skills Test or Test of Academic Proficiency, the Early Childhood Content Test, and the Assessment of Professional Teaching (APT).
-Students must consult an education advisor to determine which general education courses are acceptable toward fulfillment of licensure requirements.
+Before issuing a license, the Illinois State Board of Education also requires satisfactory scores on the Test of Academic Proficiency, the Early Childhood Content Test, and the edTPA.
+Students must consult a College of Education advisor to determine which general education courses are acceptable toward fulfillment of licensure requirements.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500